 Data analysis

 We used burrow density, and Uca, Carcinus, and Sesarma CPUE as indicators of crab abundance in this study, and derived crab and burrow size distributions to further describe crab demographics.
 Patterns in crab indicators were examined among marshes, among habitats, and in association with environmental parameters within each habitat.
 For each indicator, two-way ANOVAs were run to detect differences among the four marshes and four habitats.
 ANOVA models were run on rank-transformed data because raw and log-transformed data did not meet the assumptions for a strictly parametric test.
 Because statistically significant interactions were found, and interactions were disordinal, analyses were followed up with a simple main effects ANOVA (Fox 2015).
 Pairwise comparisons were performed using the LSD test with a Bonferroni adjustment.
-Pearson correlation tests were used to evaluate relationships between each crab indicator and environmental parameters within each of the four habitats.
+Pearson correlation tests for bivariate pairs with 10 or more available samples were used to evaluate relationships between each crab indicator and environmental parameters within each of the four habitats.
+Both significant and non-significant correlations are reported.
 Paired t-tests were used to compare burrow density between 1998 and 2016 in creekbank and marsh platform habitats.
 Temporal trends for all remaining factors were quantified using simple linear regression on annual data over time.
-All statistical analyses were performed with SPSS Statistics version 23, SigmaPlot version 12, and SigmaStat version 3.5.
+All statistical analyses were performed with R version 3.4.0 and all code and data for these analyses are archived on Zenodo (Chang 2012, Hollister 2017, R Core Team 2017, Revelle 2017, Robinson 2017, Rudis 2017, Wickham 2016, Wickham 2017, Wickham and Bryan 2017, Wickham and Henry 2017, Wickham et al. 2017a, Wickham et al. 2017b) .

 Results